 The Monday, October 26, 2020 issue of Billboard Country Update led with an article about “Latinx Country [being] Poised for a Rebound.”
 The article opened with a statement about how the industry has addressed diversity, pointing to an influx of Black artists (name-dropping the four Black men signed to a major Nashville label) and an increase in airplay for female artists, and reflected on how the new duo Kat & Alex might end a more than 20-year gap since a Hispanic artist had a Top 10 country single.
 Not only are none of these points a sign that the industry has addressed diversity, but they also glaringly overlook the existence of Black, Indigenous, Hispanic women in the genre.
 As one individual on Twitter stated about the article, “I kept reading just because I thought they’d have the decency to mention Star de Azlan, but nope, not even that.”
 While de Azlan might not have had the chart success of Rick Trevino (the last Hispanic artist to achieve a Top 10 country single), she was the first Hispanic women to sign to a major Nashville label (Curb in 2007) and her debut single “She’s Pretty” peaked at #51 on the Billboard Hot Country Singles chart in 2008.

 Star de Azlan isn’t the only Hispanic woman that has been signed to a major label.
 Although she didn’t speak openly of her Mexican heritage during her time on a major label, Leah Turner was signed to Columbia Records from 2013 to 2014.
-Her debut single “Take the Keys” peaked at #37 in 2013.
-But Leah Turner wasn’t able to embrace her heritage earlier in her career and it’s not really hard to figure out why that might be in an industry that has yet to embrace, support or develop a career for a Black, Indigenous, Women of colour in country music.
+Her debut single “Take the Keys” peaked at #37 in 2013 – the highest charting single by a Latina country artist in the history of the industry.
+But Leah Turner wasn’t able to fully embrace her heritage earlier in her career and it’s not really hard to figure out why that might be in an industry that has yet to embrace, support or develop a career for a Black, Indigenous, Women of colour in country music.
 Turner spoke recently about how she is “standing in her second chance now” with her new single “Once Upon a Time in Mexico”, through which she embraces her heritage, bringing Hispanic culture into country music.

 Discussions of diversity within the industry inevitably point to the chart-success of the few Black men that have been allowed to participate in country music as though that is some marker of progress within country music, but continually overlook the industry practices that have sidelined and blocked opportunities for Black, Indigenous, Women of colour (hereafter as BIPOC).